kvnang/frkennyang/src/data/about.md

 # About Fr.
 Kenny

 I love [peach gum](https://guide.michelin.com/sg/en/article/wellness/the-asian-secret-to-beautiful-skin-peach-gum).
 Sometimes huge crowds unsettle me.
 Yes, exactly: I dislike noise.
 I always try to learn new things.
 Please don’t invite me to hike mountains, though.
 Why would a person ascend a mountain only to find herself having to climb it down (which is the worst part)?
 But that’s just me.
-By the way, I enjoy traveling with my parents, brother, sister-in-law, and relatives.
+By the way, as an early bird, socializing in the evening is not my forte.
+Overall, I enjoy traveling with my parents, brother, sister-in-law, and relatives.

 I’m a Catholic priest of the Diocese of Surabaya.
 Raised in [Jakarta](https://www.indonesia.travel/id/en/destinations/java/dki-jakarta), I’ve lived in Indonesia, the United States, Spain, and Italy.
 I first sensed my priestly vocation as I was mesmerized by the beauty of Catholic faith expressed in the [_Catechism of the Catholic Church_](https://www.usccb.org/sites/default/files/flipbooks/catechism/).